Frequently asked questions 2020

-All costs, including operating costs, are to be specified and explained.
+All costs are to be specified and explained.

 - Salaries of named researchers: As salary funding for named researchers, RJ normally awards the sum corresponding to the researcher's actual salary level and explained in relation to the research task.

 - As for LKP (employer's social-insurance contribution top-up) and similar employer's contribution costs, remuneration is approved in accordance with calculations from the Swedish Agency for Government Employers, SAGE (and the National Government Employee Pensions Board, SPV).
-On the other hand, RJ does not fund additional locally-determined salary increments.
+However, RJ does not fund additional locally determined salary increments.

 For further information, contact email@example.com